spotlightpa/poor-richard/content/interactives/elections-2025.md

 +++
-internal-id = "ELEXCENTER2026"
+internal-id = "ELEXCENTER2025"
 ad-header-desktop-active = false
 ad-header-mobile-active = false
 image = "2024/04/01k1-fvsv-86f6-4s99.jpeg"
 image-description = "Pennsylvania’s capitol building in Harrisburg on the morning of Election Day.
-November 3, 2020." image-credit = "Illustration by Leise Hook / For Spotlight PA" kicker = "Elections" title = "Pennsylvania Primary Election 2026" title-tag = "Official Pennsylvania Election Center 2026" description = "Spotlight PA is here to help you navigate the Pennsylvania election process — from important voting deadlines to the different ways to cast a ballot to explainers on relevant legal rulings and how they affect you." dek = "In 2026, voters will elect a governor and determine party control of the Pennsylvania House and Senate." extended-kicker = "Pa.
-Election Center 2026" linktitle = "Everything you need to prepare for Pa.’s 2026 election" blurb = "Spotlight PA is here to help you navigate the Pennsylvania election process — from important voting deadlines to the different ways to cast a ballot to explainers on relevant legal rulings and how they affect you." url = "/elections/" aliases = [
+November 3, 2020." image-credit = "Illustration by Leise Hook / For Spotlight PA" kicker = "Elections" title = "Pennsylvania Primary Election 2025" title-tag = "Official Pennsylvania Election Center 2025" description = "Spotlight PA is here to help you navigate the Pennsylvania election process — from important voting deadlines to the different ways to cast a ballot to explainers on relevant legal rulings and how they affect you." dek = "2025 is a municipal election year, and ballots will vary with local races depending on where you live." extended-kicker = "Pa.
+Election Center 2025" linktitle = "Everything you need to prepare for Pa.’s 2025 election" blurb = "Spotlight PA is here to help you navigate the Pennsylvania election process — from important voting deadlines to the different ways to cast a ballot to explainers on relevant legal rulings and how they affect you." url = "/elections-2025/" aliases = [
-    "/election/",
-    "/elections-2023/",
-    "/elections-2025/",
-    "/elections/contest/",
+  "/pa-election-2025/",
+  "/elections/2025/",
 ]
 layout = "page-landing"
 type = "elections"
-guide = "series/voting-guides-2026/_index.md"
+guide = "series/voting-guides-2025/_index.md"
 takeover = """
 {{<featured/main-takeover
-  title = "Pennsylvania Primary Election 2026"
+  title = "Pennsylvania Municipal Election 2025"
-  dek = "Democrats and Republicans will vote for their parties’ candidates in the primary election on May 19." image = "2024/04/01k1-fvsv-86f6-4s99.jpeg"
+  dek = "Pennsylvanians will vote in municipal and statewide judicial races on Nov.
+4." image = "2024/04/01k1-fvsv-86f6-4s99.jpeg"
 >}}